 To learn more about recent efforts by The Fund's grantees, read our Spring 2019 grantee news update.

-The Fund for New Jersey is proud to announce that for the first quarter of 2018 it has awarded grants in the total amount of $756,000 to advance public policies in the areas of immigration, affordable housing, education, and anti-poverty.
+The Fund for New Jersey is proud to announce that for the second quarter of 2019 it has awarded grants in the total amount of $1,335,000 to advance public policies in the areas of climate change and clean energy, environmental protection, criminal justice reform and social justice, and transportation.
 Read the full press release here.

 Census 2020: Next Steps After June 27th U.S. Supreme Court Decision